prisma-labs/graphql-framework-experiment/docs/references/recipes.md

    const app = require('nexus').default

-   // Require your nexus modules here
+   // Require your nexus modules here.
-   // or write them inline
+   // Do not write them inline, since the Nexus API is typed `any` because of `require` import.
-   // ...
+   // require('...')

    app.assemble()